 Optimize your Learning Environment and Procedures

 In short, it was found that – amongst other factors – the earlier in life the more important the role of parents is to their kids to prevent from unwanted outcomes in later life.
 Doesn’t that motivate, does it?
 Now, having talked about mindset you’ll get a list with ideas to see which one might work for you:

 Stick to the same routines every day.
 Dedicate to your lesson hours, breaks, activities, and schedule.
 Start more or less around the same time every day and follow through the same homeschool routines every morning.
-If you don’t like schedules you might like to check out this list from a mom with a big family to organize your homeschool a different way.
+If you don’t like schedules you might like to check out simple routines for homeschool moms from a mom with a big family to organize your homeschool a different way.

 Start on time, finish on time.
 Period.
 That simple.

 Prepare a homework.
 As a rule of thumb homework should always be part of your homeschool routines except for the pre-schooler.
 Have your students get used to working by themselves.
 One way doing so is giving them school chores.
 As for the timing: Start out small in one subject only in the first week.
 Daily.
 By the end of the month have them do about 2-3 tasks/ subjects.
 On Fridays and days before days off be more generous.
 As for the content: Make your mind up before starting about what you REALLY would like to have finished – include this as homework.

 Check off and correct homework given.
 Ideally, right the next school day.
 It is as with workbooks.
 Part of good homeschool routines is your discipline and leaderhip to check if your kid is on track.
 Some families include ‘homework’ into a general reward system they’ve got for household chores or kids’ chores, some won’t.
 It is important to note that when you give homework that they should be completed like in formal education.
 If you are not sure if your kids will accomplish it you are better off to make a decision to skip homework at all.
 And if instead, you hold onto homework check it off the next day in class.